Building a Winning Evidentiary Record at the PTAB (and Surviving Appeal)

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide patent counsel with guidance for navigating evidentiary issues in PTAB trials.
+This CLE course will provide patent counsel with guidance for navigating evidentiary issues in PTAB trials.
 The panel will look at PTAB evidentiary standards, address types of permitted discovery, contrast the weight versus admissibility of evidence, review timing requirements, and examine evidentiary objections.
 The panel also will discuss best practices for the use of expert witnesses and considerations for ensuring that a evidentiary record stands up to Federal Circuit review.

 - Evidentiary standards at the PTAB